Blog/ Guest Experience

 Ask your guests directly

-After your guests have key interactions with your business, prompt them for real-time feedback that indicates their ease of that interaction only.
+After your guests have key interactions with your business, you can also prompt them for real-time feedback indicating their ease of interaction.

 For example, after a transaction is complete, a window can pop up asking: